Fun Party Themes for Your Child's 1st Birthday

 The sleepless nights and soiled nappies have totally taken over your lives and before you know it, one year is coming to an end.
 That’s your cue to get ready for the first birthday.
-Children rarely remember their first birthday but it is a big deal for parents.
+Children rarely remember their first birthday but it is a big deal for the parents.
 They would like to make it a birthday that will leave everyone with happy memories.

-Organising the first birthday party can be challenging for the parents, since there are so many things to take care of, while also managing the baby.
+Organising the first birthday party can be challenging for parents, since there are so many things to take care of, while also managing the baby.
 Make sure you plan things in advance and if you are doing a lot of DIY work, enlist the help of friends or family members.
 It is a good idea to keep the guest list confined to close family and friends, as your child might get intimidated by people who are not familiar to her.

 Choosing a particular theme for the party helps as you will have a starting point to build on.
 Your baby is too small to have an opinion about which theme she likes, so you can take a cue from your child’s favourite book or nursery rhyme, to pick the theme.
 Or you can have a theme based on an activity that you as a family enjoy, such as adventure or a sport.